fishbullet/foundationdb/Article.en.md

 I'll use some piece of `golang` but you might use another [api language bindings](https://apple.github.io/foundationdb/downloads.html#api-language-bindings).

 <sub>
-You may ask why I use Docker, I found Docker containers are very handy in order to try something new and share the expirience.
+You may ask why I use Docker, I found Docker containers are very handy in order to try something new and share the experience.
-Also it keeps my host machine clean from the stuff I dont need.
+Also it keeps my host machine clean from the stuff I dont need everyday.
 </sub>

 ## Checklist